Video shows struggle that preceded restrained teen's death

 Bennett’s report said staff shackled Lofton’s ankles and put him on his stomach on the floor.
 His report said Cedric was “mumbling” at times, repeated that he was Jesus and saying staff should kill themselves and that he would “hex” them.
 Staff noticed he wasn’t breathing after they called to arrange for Loftin to be taken to a hospital for a mental health evaluation.

-KSNW reported that after about 30 minutes facedown in the cell, video appears to show workers flip Lofton onto his back.
-They eventually start CPR and paramedics arrive.
+Eventually, the video appears to show workers flip Lofton onto his back and start CPR.
+The staff scramble around before paramedics arrive and load the teen onto a gurney.

-This story was updated to correct KSNW’s call letters.
-The station had been referred to erroneously as KSNT.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.